 “In many cases, people experiencing mental health challenges may behave in ways that can be misunderstood as threatening or noncompliant,” Frierson said.
 “This approach aims to create more compassionate, effective responses and to build greater trust between law enforcement and the communities they serve.”

-The Flint Police Department has implemented a co-responder model, allowing them to work closely with social workers.
-“Our co-responder responds to calls once the scene has been secured by our officers and provides direct support, resources, and guidance to those in need,” Hall said.
+The Flint Police Department and DPS have also implemented a co-responder model, allowing them to work closely with social workers.
+“Our co-responder responds to calls once the scene has been secured by our officers and provides direct support, resources and guidance to those in need,” Hall said.